The density-bounded twilight of starbursts in the early Universe: Other spectral features

 The [\ion{O}{III}]/[\ion{O}{II}] ratio is particularly interesting due to its evolution with redshift.
 Galaxies in the early Universe have higher values of [\ion{O}{III}]/[\ion{O}{II}] than those observed locally, the cause of which has been interpreted as due to high ionisation parameter, high electron density, or hard ionising spectra \citep{Cameron:2023aa,Scholtz:2023aa,Reddy:2023aa,Topping:2024aa}.

-Density-bounded nebulae naturally lead to higher [\ion{O}{III}]/[\ion{O}{II}] ratios for a given ionisation parameter, electron density, and ionising SED.
+Density-bounded nebulae naturally lead to higher [\ion{O}{III}]/[\ion{O}{II}] ratios for a given ionisation parameter, electron density, and ionising SED \citep{Zackrisson:2013aa}.
 This is because the inner parts of a nebula have a higher $\mathrm{O^{++}}$/$\mathrm{O^{+}}$ ratio than the outer regions, and therefore we expect most [\ion{O}{III}] emission to occur in the central parts of the nebula.
 Density-bounded models terminate before significant [\ion{O}{II}] emission has occurred.
-This effect can be seen in Fig.~\ref{fig:DB_cloudy_obs_comp}, where we show H$\alpha$/H$\beta$ against H$\gamma$/H$\beta$, [\ion{O}{III}]/[\ion{O}{II}], and [\ion{O}{III}]/H$\beta$ for an ordinary set of parameter values: $\mathrm{n_H}=10^3\mathrm{cm^{-3}}$, $\log(\mathrm{U})=-2.5$, and a 3 Myr ionising SED.
+This effect can be seen in Fig.~\ref{fig:DB_cloudy_obs_comp}, where we show H$\alpha$/H$\beta$ against H$\gamma$/H$\beta$, [\ion{O}{III}]/[\ion{O}{II}], and [\ion{O}{III}]/H$\beta$ for an ordinary set of parameter values: $\mathrm{n_H}=10^3\mathrm{cm^{-3}}$, $\log(\mathrm{U})=-2.5$, and a 5 Myr ionising SED.
+To account for the effects of $\alpha$-enhancement on oxygen line emission in low-metallicity galaxies, we have enhanced the oxygen abundance based on the iron abundance, following \citet{Nicholls:2017aa}.
 For small cloud depths, the [\ion{O}{III}]/[\ion{O}{II}] ratio is higher.
 The [\ion{O}{III}]/H$\beta$ trends are less obvious due to the excess H$\beta$ emission in our density-bounded models.

 In Fig.~\ref{fig:DB_cloudy_obs_comp} we also show H$\alpha$/H$\beta$ against H$\gamma$/H$\beta$, [\ion{O}{III}]/[\ion{O}{II}], and [\ion{O}{III}]/H$\beta$ for JADES galaxies at $z>5.3$ with 5$\sigma$ detections of H$\alpha$, H$\beta$, and H$\gamma$.
 We can see a tentative trend of increasing [\ion{O}{III}]/[\ion{O}{II}] with decreasing H$\alpha$/H$\beta$.
 This is expected if anomalous Balmer line ratios are driven by density-bounded models, and is the opposite trend to what is expected for Case B and dust attenuation.
 This is further confirmed by the comparison of our anomalous and Case B stacks in Fig.~\ref{fig:JADES_Ha_Hb_vs_BJ}, where we can see that the galaxies with sub-Case B H$\alpha$/H$\beta$ show significantly less [\ion{O}{II}] emission.